AshishPatilNF/LaserDefender/README.md

 ### Controls:

-1. .

-2. .

-3. .

-4. .
+1. Use the "WASD Keys" or the "Arrow Keys" to move the Player forward, Left, Right or Backwards.

+2. Press and Hold the "Space Key" to fire a stream of Laser's.

+3. The user can "Quit" the game at any given time by pressing the "Q Key" or the "Quit Button".

-This project was developed for the better understanding of Unity Engine and Basics of C#.
+This project was developed for the better understanding of Unity Engine's Particle System, Triggers, Materials, SceneManagement, Coroutines, Audio Source and C# Loops and Lists.

 This project was developed as a part of the Udemy course "Complete C# Unity Game Developer 2D" under the guidance of Rick Davidson and Ben Tristem.